The answer section is a work in progress. I am working on providing answers to every exercise but this takes time. Thank you for your patience.

 I am currently learning Odin

-The new concept here is a variable, something you will start to look at in the next lesson.
+The new concept here is a variable, something you will learn in the next lesson.
 Try changing lang := "Odin" to lang := "Go" or something like that and see how the output changes.

 Exercise 7